john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-## Memoization is containing the cache side effects of an inner function.
+## Memoization contains the cache side effects of an inner function.

 In other words, memoization is the caching of results so they cannot be observed by any other part of the program.
 The benefits of memoization is that work is deferred and then once done, it is cached for future use.
 The cost of memoization is that it takes up internal cache, so it takes up additional memory and for this reason you shouldnt use it for every function you make.
 If you expect for a function to be called multiple times with the same input, then you should use memoization.
 You need to be able to predict the expected use cases before you implement memoization